 Doors are one of the most obvious points of entry.
 That’s why doors need to house mortice locks that carry the British Standard Kitemark.
 These are set within the body of the door, in a recess or mortice (rather than a lock that is attached to the surface of the door).

-The police recommend a 5 lever mortice lock and these are also recognised by insurers.
+The police recommend a 5-lever mortice lock for wooden doors and these are also recognised by insurers.
 This type of lock catches the locking bolt and prevents it from moving if someone attempts to pick it.

 Burglars may try a side or back door instead, where they are less likely to be seen.
-Fit door locks to these too, with a mortice lock on the back door and locking bolts at the top and bottom of patio doors.
+You can fit door locks to these too, with a mortice lock on the back door and locking bolts at the top and bottom of patio doors.

 Security lighting activated by sensors in these locations will also prove an effective deterrent at night.
 They are a relatively inexpensive solution that not only deters thieves, they can announce expected visitors and light your way home when it’s dark.